huy-nguyen/terraform-google-miniflux/README.md

 # Infrastructure provisioning

-You can use the example Terraform config [here](examples/minimal.tf) as a starting point.
+You can use the provided [sample Terraform config](https://github.com/huy-nguyen/terraform-google-miniflux/blob/master/examples/minimal.tf) as a starting point.

 Run the following commands: